-Alternative Investment Trust by its responsible entity Columbus Investment Services Limited (ACN 095 162 931) ARSN Financial year ended: 112 1 29 218 31 December 2021 Our corporate governance statement for the period above can be found at: und at: These pages of our annual report: $\boxtimes$ This URL on our website: www.thealternativeinvestmenttrust.com m/governance The Corporate Governance Statement is accurate and up to date as at [insert effective date of statement] and has been approved by the board.
-The annexure includes a key to where our corporate governance disclosures can be located.
-Date: 28 February 2022 Name of authorised officer authorising lodgement: Sarah Wiesener
+Alternative Investment Trust by its responsible entity Columbus Investment Services Limited (ACN 095 162 931) ARSN F Financial year ended: 112 1 29 218 3 31 December 2022 Our co orporate governance statem ent for the period above can be fou nd at:2 These pages of our annual report: $\boxtimes$ This URL on our website: www.thealternativeinvestmenttrust.com n/governance orporate Governance State nent] and has been approve ment is accurate and up to date as a d by the board. at [insert effective date of The annexure includes a key to where our corporate governance disclosures can be located.
+Date: 1 March 2023 Name of authorised officer authorising lodgement: Sarah Wiesener